Jack Howe (English footballer)

 John Robert Howe (7 October 1915 – 5 April 1987) was an English professional footballer who played as a defender and gained three caps for England in the late 1940s.
 He was a part of the Derby County side that won the 1946 FA Cup Final.

 Playing career

 Early career

-Howe started his playing career with his hometown club, Hartlepool, with whom he signed for aged 16.
+Howe started his playing career with his hometown club, Hartlepools, with whom he signed for aged 16.
 He played 16 times in his first season with the club.
-He was scouted by Arsenal's chief scout, Peter McWilliam, in early 1935, being described as one of Hartlepool's "biggest finds".
+He was scouted by Arsenal's chief scout, Peter McWilliam, in early 1935, being described as one of Hartlepools' "biggest finds".

 Derby County

 Early years and war period

 Howe transferred to Derby County in March 1936.
 His transfer came about when Derby manager George Jobey attended a Lincoln City match at Sincil Bank, initially to scout another player.
 However, Howe's performance caught Jobey's eye and he quickly recognised his potential.
 Impressed by what he saw, Jobey brought Howe back to Derby and signed him that very evening for a reported fee of £750, which was considered a bargain at the time.

 Howe made his debut as Derby were finishing eight points behind champions Sunderland and was a regular until the Second World War when he joined the Queen's Own Cameron Highlanders with guest stints at Hearts, Falkirk, Aberdeen and St Mirren.
 He played for the Scottish League against the British Army.
 After service in India, he returned in time to play in the FA Cup 1946 semi-final replay, covering for the injured Leon Leuty at centre-half.
 He won his winners medal after featuring at left back in the Wembley final, covering for an injured Jack Parr who had broken his arm days before the game.